 Prevent Your Teeth From Shifting

-Getting braces is an investment in the long-term health and aesthetics of your smile.
-However, countless patients face relapse, the process of once straightened teeth reverting back to their original position.
-Not only does this erase the results previously achieved by Dr. Grussmark, it puts your teeth at risk of decay, gum disease, and accelerated wear.
+Braces are an investment in your smile’s long-term health and aesthetics.
+Around 42 percent of patients who’ve worn braces experience orthodontic relapse.
+Orthodontic relapse occurs when teeth revert to their original position.
+This relapse erases the results achieved by our Brickell, FL orthodontist, and puts your teeth at risk of decay, gum disease, and accelerated wear.

-At the Brickell Center for Invisalign, we know what a financial and time investment any orthodontics treatment can be.
-If you’d like to see your beautifully straightened smile last well into the future, make sure to look out for these critical contributors to braces relapse.
+At the Brickell Center for Invisalign, Dr. Stephen Grussmark knows orthodontic treatments are a financial and time investment.
+If you’d like to see your straightened smile last well into the future, look out for critical contributors to braces relapse.

 Contributors to Orthodontic Relapse

-- Age — As we grow older, wear and tear takes a toll on our smiles.
-As the enamel begins to wear away, your teeth are exposed to greater pressure and slowly begin to shift out of their corrected position, regardless of prior orthodontic treatment.
+- Age — As we grow older, wear and tear take a toll on our smiles.
+As enamel begins to wear away, your teeth become exposed to pressure.
+They may shift out of their corrected position, regardless of prior orthodontic treatment.

-- Lost Teeth — When teeth are missing, the subsequent gaps left in your arch allow neighboring teeth to begin moving into the empty space.
-Not only does this erase the work done by braces, it also opens the door for cavities and gum disease.
+- Lost Teeth — Missing teeth leave gaps that may allow neighboring teeth to shift into the space.
+Not only does this erase the work done by braces, but it also opens the door for cavities and gum disease.

-- Teeth Grinding — Jaw alignment plays an important role in preserving a corrected smile.
-If damage occurs to the temporomandibular joint or if you develop bruxism later in life, your teeth may experience accelerated enamel wear.
-Over time, bruxism can push your teeth out of proper alignment and ultimately require retreatment.
+- Teeth Grinding — If you develop bruxism, your teeth may experience accelerated enamel wear.
+Teeth grinding can push your teeth out of proper alignment and may even lead to jaw pain.

-- Continued Growth — Wisdom tooth eruption is a major culprit behind teeth movement after initial braces treatment.
-While wisdom teeth can be removed, if they’re left in your mouth long enough, the third molars gradually push your teeth out of position as they emerge.
-This causes your teeth to crowd, erasing the work of earlier corrective treatment.
+- Continued Tooth Growth — Wisdom tooth eruption is a possible culprit behind teeth movement after initial braces treatment.
+These extra teeth can result in an overcrowded smile, erasing the work of earlier corrective treatment.

 How Do I Prevent Relapse?

-Getting braces is a lifetime health investment.
-If you want to keep your smile in ideal alignment, it’s absolutely necessary that you wear a retainer.
-Thanks to modern dentistry, patients now have a wealth of options to select from, including permanent and removable.
-During your post-treatment consultation with Dr. Grussmark, we’ll discuss your options and help you determine which retainer system best fits your lifestyle.
+To keep your smile in ideal alignment, you must wear a retainer.
+Thanks to modern dentistry, patients now have several options, including permanent and removable retainers.
+During your post-treatment consultation with Dr. Grussmark, we’ll discuss your treatment options and help you determine which retainer system best fits your lifestyle.

 We want you to enjoy your beautifully aligned smile for as long as possible.
 If you notice previously treated teeth are starting to move out of position, call our practice at (786) 563-4973 and schedule an appointment with Dr. Grussmark.
 He’ll discuss your treatment options and determine if you need braces to correct the issue.